Usage for Beginners¶

 Warning

-Do not instantiate DXF entities by yourself and add them to layouts, always use the provided factory function to create new graphical entities, this is the intended way to use ezdxf.
+Do not instantiate DXF entities by yourself and add them to layouts, always use the provided factory methods to create new graphical entities, this is the intended way to use ezdxf.

 Create Block References¶

-A block reference is just another DXF entity called INSERT, but the term
+A block reference is just another DXF entity called INSERT.

 add_blockref()